R1sh1m/CineBook/README.md

 ## What is CineBook?

-CineBook is a fully functional, terminal-based cinema booking system built as a BACSE104 course project.
+CineBook is a fully functional, terminal-based cinema booking system.
 It simulates a real-world booking platform with:

 - **Live movie data** pulled from [TMDB](https://www.themoviedb.org/) via libcurl